Andrewmasih/Personal-Profile-CV/README.md

 - validator.w3.org [mark up vaildator] (https://validator.w3.org/)
 - Choose Licence [chose an open source licence for your website](https://choosealicense.com/)
 - Figma [used for wireframing] (www.figma.com)
+- Wikipedia [used as a source of information, linked to my icons in the "my skills" section] (https://en.wikipedia.org/wiki/HTML)
+- [John O Sullivan](https://pattern-projects.github.io/oireachtas-ifd-project/) for taking parts of his README.md file for inspiration.

 ### Content